pachyderm/pachyderm/doc/docs/master/reference/config_spec.md

 ### Active Context

-`v2.active_context` specifies the name of the currently actively pachyderm context, as specified in `v2.contexts`.
+`v2.active_context` specifies the name of the currently active pachyderm context, as specified in `v2.contexts`.

+### Active Enterprise Context

+`v2.active_enterprise_context` specifies the name of the currently active pachyderm enterprise context, as specified in `v2.contexts`.
+If left blank the `v2.active_context` value will be interpreted as the Active Enterprise Context.

 ### Contexts